Our Local SEO For Lawyers Guide gives law firms actionable steps to improve their local rankings.

 - Address, and

 An easy way to check for NAP Consistency is to Google your law firm name along with any old address and/or phone number that no longer matches what’s on your website.

 If you find any listings with incorrect info, reach out to the site admin and ask them to update your info.

 Moz Local (mentioned earlier) provides an overview of your NAP Consistency across various channels and data aggregators.

-Local Schema helps Google understand your business location and other info relevant to Local SEO.
+Local Schema helps Google and other search engines understand your business location and other info relevant to Local SEO.
 Below we give you two ways to create the code you need.

 Google Structured Data Markup Helper

 Google provides a Structured Data Markup Helper so that you can easily tag your website with Structured Data.
 We strongly recommend that you take the time to do this for Local SEO.

 Start by going to the Structured Data Markup page.
 Once you’re there, click “Local Business” and enter your URL.
 Then click “Start Tagging.”